NileshGule/pd-tech-fest-2019/README.md

 ```

-Once the images are built successfully, we can push them to the DockerHub reistry using the command
+Once the images are built successfully, we can push them to the DockerHub registry using the command

 ```powershell